"There is as much energy in 1 liter of oil as 100 people can work with their hands in 24 hours!" (Source: Home, The Film)

 Bioeconomy as a common vision to overcome existing crises

 One of Europe's goals should increasingly be to deal with the joint withdrawal of oil and switch to a new diet.
 If we do not succeed, there is a good chance that in 20 years we will pay significantly more for our European lifestyle without earning more.
-After all, the price of oil has increased 10-fold in the past 15 years, and some experts even believe that a medium-term price increase to $ 200 per barrel of oil is likely.
+After all, the price of oil has increased 15-fold in the past 10 years, and some experts even consider a medium-term price increase to $ 200 a barrel of oil as likely.
 The price for 156 liters (= 1 barrel) of Brent crude oil is currently $ 107.

-In a way, biomass is the ancestor of fossil and finite petroleum.
+In a sense, biomass is the Ancestor of fossil and finite petroleum.
 For millions of years, crude oil was created from dead biomass under the influence of geological processes (see Oil production).
-At the same time, biomass can also be used for economic purposes descendant the popular resource of petroleum: renewable, regionally available and biodegradable.
+At the same time, biomass can also be used for economic purposes Descendants the popular resource of oil: become renewable, regionally available and biodegradable.

 The use of a biomass diet as an alternative to oil can therefore not only defuse our oil conflict; building a bioeconomy can also make waves for dealing with other conflicts.